Dunwoody’s state Rep. Taylor not seeking re-election in 2018

 Taylor was first elected to the legislature in 2010.
 He is currently the chair of the legislature’s MARTOC committee, which has oversight of the MARTA budget.
 Taylor was instrumental in incorporating Dunwoody as a city and served as one of its first council members before being elected to the General Assembly.
 For the past several years, he has introduced a bill that attempts to amend the state constitution to allow the city of Dunwoody to create its own school district.

 Taylor was arrested last year in Rabun County for DUI while speeding with a carload of teenage foreign exchange students and a gun on his hip.
 He pleaded guilty and was sentenced to community service, a $1,500 fine and had his license suspended for one year.
-Despite the DUI controversy, Taylor beat a challenger in the Republican primary election and faced no challenger in the General Election.
+Despite the DUI controversy, Taylor beat a challenger in the Republican primary election and faced no challenger in the general election.

 This year, Taylor entered into a fray in Brookhaven politics when he tried to convince the City Council there to not accept a “comfort women” memorial that is now located in Blackburn Park.
 The memorial remembers the women, most from Korea, who were sexually trafficked by the Japanese military during World War II while also raising awareness of today’s human trafficking.
 Taylor, who has worked with the Japanese government, said the memorial was being used to drive a wedge between South Korea and Japan.